 This doesn’t stop at the coast either, the seas are just as chaotic.
 Athenian and Spartan flotillas will attack each other with extreme prejudice and any poor pirate that gets caught in the middle (everyone hates pirate scum) will be smashed to splinters.
 The only winners are the sharks who gather to gorge on the dying sailors and you who get to loot the ships no matter who sunk them.
 There is no control system for the seas, but I’ve found that the controlling faction of nearby regions has more patrols in the seas surrounding.

-The last major change is a new focus on player choice.
-First for the franchise is the ability to choose your character from either the smart-assed Kassandra or the righteous Alexios.
-Also brand new is a branching narrative culminating in 9 possible endings, alongside a plethora of side quests receiving the same choice-driven treatment.
+The last major change in Assassin’s Creed Odyssey is a new focus on player choice.
+First for the franchise is the ability to choose your character, from either the smart-assed Kassandra or the righteous Alexios.
+Also brand new is a branching narrative culminating in nine possible endings, alongside a plethora of sidequests receiving the same choice-driven treatment.
 With freedom comes consequence however, and your decisions will have plenty.
 There’s a glaring example a few hours in that Ubisoft clearly intends to be a warning that when they said choices will matter, they meant it.
 No choice will be made lightly and you’ll often have to side with the lesser evil.

 Assassin’s Creed Odyssey is a reminder that the best way to make an Assassin’s Creed game is to not make an Assassin’s Creed game.
 At it’s heart it may still use the same fundamentals such as the totally realistic parkour, a nonsensical Sci-Fi story about DNA memory, a shadow war spanning history between shady organizations for control of the world, and meeting a bunch of famous old dead people to become their chief muse.
 Allowing new ideas to creep in though, such as the Region Conquest system to remove control of the world from you, the Bounty system to give the game a weapon to fight you, and making the story and side-quests choice based to make what you do truly matter has allowed the franchise to deliver on it’s original premise: to make history your playground, in ways it never could have otherwise.